etaty/rediscala/README.md

 A [Redis](http://redis.io/) client for Scala (2.10+) and (AKKA 2.2+)

- * Replies are wrapped in Futures.
+ * Reactive : Redis requests/replies are wrapped in Futures.

+ * Typesafe : Redis types are mapped to Scala types.

- * Rediscala uses redis pipelining.
+ * Fast : Rediscala uses redis pipelining.
 Blocking redis commands are moved into their own connection.

 ### Set up your project dependencies